mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 Hamming or Bose–Chaudhuri–Hocquenghem (BCH) codes could provide similar or greater SEU-mitigation performance at the cost of significantly less area, particularly in microprocessor designs.
 This could also be combined with techniques such as rolling back and re-issuing instructions when faults occur, or issuing each instruction three times and comparing the result.
-Finally, although not as advanced as the prior ideas, it would be interesting to better understand _why_ particular circuits perform better or worse when injected under TMR, as this could answer questions raised in @sec:analysis.

 All in all, I think there are a number of interesting avenues to pursue in radiation-hardening research for integrated circuits, and I do intend to pursue these through a PhD.